PatrickLwt/Privacy/README.md

 ## Updated 4.15
 Add Dataset SVHN(Data not added, using .mat file), Add Noise Mechanism IMGM, MVG
 ## Updated 4.17
-Add Dataset Adult(Data not added), Add Noise Mechanism MM for Adult
+Add Dataset Adult(Data not added), Add Noise Mechanism MM for Adult. main.py including the raw clip means and main_clip_new.py include the new clip method.
+Optimized_Special Noise type in noise_generator.py has corresponded with the new clip method.